 Something less-discussed about the Professor Layton franchise is its unique art style.
 The game has a very charming aesthetic that manages to capture both the mystery of the world, and the more lighthearted nature of a child’s detective game.

-If your favorite part about the Danganronpa games is solving the various puzzles until you receive the eventual “aha” moment, Professor Layton is a great alternative game series to check out.
+If your favorite part about the Danganronpa games is the satisfaction you get from solving a puzzle, Professor Layton is a great alternative game series to check out.